OpenAiCall/AI-Powered-FreeSWITCH-Contact-Center-Local-Deploy/README.md

 ## 😄Sustainability: It has been continuously iterating since 2014, and the members are very experienced and long-term!

 # Our goal
-Committed to becoming: a global leader in large-model call center systems, large-model inbound robots, large-model outbound robots, and intelligent call center systems! ! !
+Committed to becoming: a global leader in large-model call center systems, large-model inbound robots, large-model outbound robots, and intelligent call center systems!!!
 ## 📫 How to reach us:
 - 官方WeChat:freeipcc
 - Skype：https://join.skype.com/invite/rVbQH1igkQwV